OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 ### Data Preparation

-Only *the nobel_dataset.csv* dataset was first inspected and imported into a Pandas DataFrame to begin conducting the exploratory data analysis:
+Only *the nobel_dataset.csv* dataset was first inspected and then imported into a Pandas DataFrame to begin conducting the exploratory data analysis work:

-### Exploratory Data Analysis
+### Exploratory Data Analysis (EDA)

 EDA involved exploring the nobel prize data to answer key questions, such as: